ahmed-hashim2024/Bash-DBMS/README.md

 ## 🚀 Project Overview

 This is a **File-Based Database Management System (DBMS)** meticulously crafted entirely using **Bash Shell Script**.
-It offers a robust and interactive Command Line Interface (CLI) for performing fundamental database and table operations.
+It offers a robust and interactive Command Line Interface (CLI) for performing fundamental database and table operations (CRUD).

 This project demonstrates the power of Bash scripting to create complex, functional applications, utilizing core Linux utilities like `awk`, `sed`, `grep`, and `column` for data manipulation and presentation.